FAQs

 Please note: If COVID-19 has interfered with your ability to shadow or participate in advocacy experiences, please note these in your personal statement and how you have reworked your efforts to learn about genetic counseling.

-We recommend that one recommendation should be faculty from your past academic institutions.
+We recommend that one recommendation should be an academic reference from faculty from your past academic institutions.
 Other excellent sources for letters of recommendation include genetic counselors you have shadowed and supervisors of internships or advocacy experiences which you have had.
 Recommendation letters from friends or family members are discouraged and are not appropriate.

 Please note: while CWRU provides an online recommendation form for referees to complete, your referee should also provide a personal letter to accompany the form.

-While the number of applications received by the program varies from year to year, in general we receive over 120 applications each year, and we invite 40-60 applicants for an interview.
-At this time, the program is able to accept 9 students per year.
+While the number of applications received by the program varies from year to year, in general we receive over 150 applications each year, and we invite 40-60 applicants for an interview.
+At this time, the program can accept 9 students per year.
 The program ranks the vast majority of applicants invited to interview.

 December 15th of each year is the application deadline.
 It is important that all required materials such unofficial transcripts from all institutions in which you have completed coursework and letters of reference be submitted by the application deadline if you wish to have your application reviewed by the Admissions Committee.